PATRICK LEE CHAPMAN, 1954-2018

 But let me be clear.
-I don’t believe God put Pat on this earth to suffer so that he could let fall a spiritual gem, or to write a particular line to me at a particular time because God knew I’d blog it and someone else would have an Aha!
+I don’t believe God put Pat on this earth to suffer so that he could let fall a spiritual gem, or for me to write a particular line at a particular time because God knew I’d blog it and someone else would have an Aha!
 Moment.
-I think God suffered with Pat, and with his family because “We do not have a high priest who is unable to sympathize with our suffering . . .”
+I think God suffered with Pat and his family because “We do not have a high priest who is unable to sympathize with our suffering . . .”
 (Hebrews, 4:5).
 I think his deep spirituality was produced not because of, but despite the pain.
 He willed his spirit to work with the Holy Spirit and so produced words that, years later, still bring tears to my eyes.

 Every time I recall those words, a blade of truth cuts through the muddle, and I’m reminded of what my spiritual journey is about.
 It’s about glorifying God and praying for those put my path.

 My dark night of the soul is over.
-Pat will soon be dead two years.
+Pat will soon be dead four years.
 The questions which troubled me don’t trouble me anymore because I know that, even if told the answers, I wouldn’t understand them.
 Besides being mortal, my mind has been dimmed.
 “Why do you ask my name?” said the angel of the Lord, “since it is beyond comprehension?” ( Judges 13:18.)

-I’ll see Pat again, but I don’t know exactly when.
+I’ll see Pat again, but I don’t know when.
 Different theologians have mapped out different graphs for when time ends, what judgements occurs when, and who belongs where; but in the midst, I hope there’s something like a recess.
 I can well imagine Pat sneaking off to watch the formation of a new universe.

 He’ll be back in a couple of million years.

 Pat with childhood friend, David Martin.
 Probably the last photo taken.

 Rest In Peace Pat.
 Your were an inspiration to many💙💙💙💙